Introduction

 - CGRP monoclonal antibodies

-that can help manage .
+that can help manage migraines.

 Additionally, maintaining consistent sleep patterns and managing stress levels are essential strategies for reducing headache frequency.
 As neurologist Sasikanth Gorantla points out, "Our findings show that even a small disruption to the body’s internal clock can have an impact on people living with migraines."
-This highlights the importance of addressing biological factors in effective .
+This highlights the importance of addressing biological factors in effective treatment.
 Remember, you’re not alone in this, and there are supportive solutions available to help you navigate these challenges.

 Identify Other Common Headache Triggers